Low cost home ownership

 How can I be kept up to date?

-Sign up to our Your Home emailer to be informed of the discounted market properties for sale in the borough.
+Sign up to the Low cost home ownership register to be informed of the discounted market properties for sale in the borough.
 You will also receive information and advice to help you get on the housing ladder and be kept up to date on all low cost home ownership opportunities available in the borough.

 Help to buy event

 We run our own help to buy event where you can receive information and ask questions relating to low cost home ownership options.
-Sign up to our Your Home emailer to be kept informed about the next event date.
+Sign up to the Low cost home ownership register to be kept informed about the next event date.

 If you have an enquiry about any low cost home ownership opportunities, please email the Housing Strategy Team